 The two biggest components of your home loan repayments are typically the principal component and the interest component.
-You can take out a home loan with both principal and interest repayments, or interest-only home loans that include a period where you only pay the interest.
+You may be able to take out a home loan with both principal and interest repayments, or interest-only home loans that include a period where you only pay the interest.

 Depending on your situation, one of these types of loans may be more suitable than the other.